alexandermorgan/BatchBPE/README.md

 # writes two files: toy.model (for loading) and toy.vocab (for viewing)
 ```

 According to Wikipedia, running bpe on the input string: "aaabdaaabac" for 3 merges results in the string: "XdXac" where  X=ZY, Y=ab, and Z=aa.
-The tricky thing to note is that minbpe always allocates the 256 individual bytes as tokens, and then merges bytes as needed from there.
+The tricky thing to note is that BatchBPE always allocates the 256 individual bytes as tokens, and then merges bytes as needed from there.
 So for us a=97, b=98, c=99, d=100 (their [ASCII](https://www.asciitable.com) values).
 Then when (a,a) is merged to Z, Z will become 256.
 Likewise Y will become 257 and X 258.
 So we start with the 256 bytes, and do 3 merges to get to the result above, with the expected output of [258, 100, 258, 97, 99].

+This example also demonstrates that the `BatchTokenizer` safely merges token pairs in batches.
+So in this highly artificial example, it makes the merges in the right order despite the fact that token 257 includes 256, and token 258 includes 257.

 ## inference: GPT-4 comparison